EngiGames/engigames.github.io/about.md

 ---
-layout: post
+layout: page
 title: About
-cover: 0.png
-date:   2000-12-31
-permalink: about
+permalink: /about/
-categories: posts
 ---

 EngiGames is a series of contests for engineers local to the Sacramento region.

+asdlkfjasldfja;lsjdfl

 ### The purpose of EngiGames: